dragoncheng/lua-zmq/API.md

 ## poll(timeout)

-Wait `timeout` microseconds for events on the registered sockets (timeout = -1, means wait indefinitely).
+Wait `timeout` milliseconds [1] for events on the registered sockets (timeout = -1, means wait indefinitely).
 If any events happen, then those events are dispatched.

-	poller:poll(1000000) -- wait 1 second for events.
+	poller:poll(1000) -- wait 1 second for events.

+[1] For zmq 2.x `timeout` is in microseconds.
+For versions 3.x or higher `timeout` will be in milliseconds.

+	poller:poll(1000 * zmq.POLL_MSEC) -- backwards/forwards compatible

 ## start()